Rookiestyle/EarlyUpdateCheck/readme.md

 ![Restart](images/EarlyUpdateCheck%20One%20Click%20Update%202.png)

 # Translations
-My plugins are provided with english language built-in and allow usage of translation files.
+My plugins are provided with English language built-in and allow usage of translation files.
 These translation files need to be placed in a folder called *Translations* inside your plugin folder.
-If a text is missing in the translation file, it is backfilled with the english text.
+If a text is missing in the translation file, it is backfilled with English text.
-You're welcome to add additional translation files by creating a pull request.
+You're welcome to add additional translation files by creating a pull request as described in the [wiki](https://github.com/Rookiestyle/EarlyUpdateCheck/wiki/Create-or-update-translations).

 Naming convention for translation files: `<plugin name>.<language identifier>.language.xml`\
 Example: `EarlyUpdateCheck.de.language.xml`